FedNazar/Ivy/README.md

 `368 205 -252 -12 -105 360 63 503 378 436 204 -87 `

 ## Building
- Use Microsoft Visual Studio 2017 (with standard C++ components installed) or higher to compile it.
+ Use Microsoft Visual Studio C++ 2017 or higher to compile it.
+No other dependencies required.